A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 - No chest pocket

-Bottom-Line: This is one of the lightest, most breathable jackets available and is surprisingly affordable.
+Bottom-Line: One of the lightest, most breathable jackets available and surprisingly affordable.

 Ultimate Direction Ultra